 Now you’ve maximised your available spend what are some of the best ways to reduce the cost of Christmas?

 - Buy wholesale if you have a lot of people to buy for.
 I pay £29 a year for a Costco membership and it pays for itself at Christmas.
 Not only can I buy food in bulk, the weekly “special deals” that are available either in-store or online often include discounts on must-have items.
 I’ve got great deals at Costco on AirPods and iPhones, along with toys, decorations and party foods.

 - If you’re looking for a specific item and have found it online, do a Google image search.
 This works especially well for clothing.
 You often find the same photos of clothes used across multiple sites.
 This means you can find the cheapest price (don’t forget to account for shopping!)

-- Always check for discount codes if you’re looking for a particular item – sometimes they may be shared on money-saving websites but you should also follow retailers on social media as you might get notice of specific sales.
+- Always check for discount codes if you’re looking for a particular item.
+Sometimes they can be shared on money-saving websites but you should also follow retailers on social media as you might get notice of specific sales.

 - It’s not a discount code, but it’s worth checking the Amazon website daily deals each morning to look for items that are on flash sale.
 It’s possible that items come up at up to 80% off in the run-up to Christmas.

 - When you are spending, make sure you’re getting something back in return.
 If you’re buying a holiday are you making sure you’re collecting the air miles?
-Is it worth shopping somewhere you’re rewarded just for spending what you would normally, whether it’s Nectar points or cashback through a site.
-Always Google before buying anything online to see if you can get this sort of cashback offer.
+If you know you want to buy something, look for a way to buy that earns you AirMiles or Nectar points, or cashback.
+Always check Google before buying online to see if you can get a cashback offer.

 - Did you know that if you take out car or home insurance through Sainsbury’s Bank, you could get double or even triple Nectar points in the run-up to Christmas?
 You can then redeem the points however you like, whether it’s money off your Christmas food shop, or cashing them in for presents at stores such as Argos.